piariane/fse-open_science/topics_to_discuss.md

 - Science on Open Science, for example, what are the statistics on non- and preregistered articles (e.g. percentage of null findings)?
 (Richel suggestion)
-- DORA declaration and how to reward open science (Pi suggestion)
+- DORA declaration and how to reward open science (Pi would like to prepare a presentation on DORA declaration)